Dur4nt3/todo_project/to-implement.md

 - Ability to change task types between: basic, dated, grouped, datedGrouped - *COMPLETE*

-- Ability to change tasks into repetitive ones (use the given task as a template for the origin)

-- Ability to change task clusters' title/description/group

 - Ability to remove task clusters - *COMPLETE*

 - Ability to remove individual tasks via unique ID - *COMPLETE*